emmo-repo/domain-electrochemistry/README.md

 A reference documentation is available in [html](https://emmo-repo.github.io/domain-electrochemistry/index.html) and [pdf](https://emmo-repo.github.io/domain-electrochemistry/electrochemistry.pdf) formats.

+## Integration with EMMO

+The Electrochemistry Domain Ontology is an official domain on the EMMO.
+It consists of two files `electrochemistry.ttl` and `electrochemicalquantities.ttl`.
+The physical quantities related to the electrochemistry domain are included in `electrochemicalquantities.ttl` file, which is encapsulated to allow it to be imported by other EMMO domains without needing to import the entire ontology.
+The electrochemistry domain also imports the [Chemical Substance Domain Ontology](https://github.com/emmo-repo/domain-chemical-substance) from EMMO to support material annotations in electrochemical (meta)data.

 ## Obtaining the ontology

 The correct path to the inferred verion `emmo-inferred` is specified in the catalog file, [`catalog-v001.xml`](catalog-v001.xml).